 McCombs School Of Business Admission Guide

-The University of Texas at Austin (UT Austin, UT, or Texas) is a public research university in Austin, Texas.
-It is the flagship institution of the University of Texas System.
-With 52,384 students as of Fall 2022, it is also the largest institution in the system.
-Founded in 1883, UT Austin is considered a Public Ivy.
-The university is a major center for academic research, with research expenditures totaling $1.06 billion for fiscal year 2023.
+The University of Texas at Austin (UT Austin, UT, or Texas) is a public research university in Austin, Texas, United States.
+Founded in 1883, it is the flagship institution of the University of Texas System.
+With 53,082 students as of fall 2023, it is also the largest institution in the system.
+The university is a major center for academic research, with research expenditures totaling $1.06 billion for the 2023 fiscal year.
 It joined the Association of American Universities in 1929.
-The university houses seven museums and seventeen libraries, including the Lyndon B. Johnson Presidential Library and the Blanton Museum of Art, and operates various auxiliary research facilities, such as the J. J. Pickle Research Campus and the McDonald Observatory.
-Student-athletes compete as the Texas Longhorns.
+The university houses seven museums and seventeen libraries, including the Lyndon B. Johnson Presidential Library and the Blanton Museum of Art, and operates various auxiliary research facilities, such as the J. J. Pickle Research Campus and McDonald Observatory.
+UT Austin's athletics constitute the Texas Longhorns.
 The Longhorns have won four NCAA Division I National Football Championships, six NCAA Division I National Baseball Championships, thirteen NCAA Division I National Men's Swimming and Diving Championships, and the school has claimed more titles in men's and women's sports than any other member in the Big 12.
-As of November 2020, 13 Nobel Prize winners, over 25 Pulitzer Prize winners, three Turing Award winners, two Fields Medal recipients, two Wolf Prize winners, and three Abel Prize winners have been affiliated with the school as alumni, faculty members, or researchers.
+As of 2020, 13 Nobel Prize winners, 25 Pulitzer Prize winners, 3 Turing Award winners, 2 Fields Medal recipients, 2 Wolf Prize winners, and 3 Abel Prize winners have been affiliated with the school as alumni, faculty members, or researchers.
 The university has also been affiliated with three Primetime Emmy Award winners, and as of 2021, its students and alumni have earned a total of 155 Olympic medals.

 Article Title : University of Texas at Austin